kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/meals/README.md

 ### From a Databricks notebook:

-1. Copy and paste into cell 1 (update your Unity Catalog and schema name)
+1. Copy and paste into cell 1 (update with your Unity Catalog and your schema name)
 ```
 df = spark.table("`ts-catalog-demo`.`meals_0103_0911`.`meal`")
 display(df.groupBy('area', 'category').count().orderBy('area'))